-We are proud to print all of our books locally in Oakland, CA. We strongly believe in supporting local authors, publishers, and printers and growing together.
-We distribute our books with a local distributor and every week—multiple times a week—feature local writers, musicians, and artists in our diverse events across the Bay Area and Brooklyn, NY.
+We are proud to print all of our books locally in Oakland, California.
+We strongly believe in supporting local authors, publishers, and printers and growing together.
+We distribute our books with a local distributor and every week—multiple times a week—feature local writers, musicians, and artists in our diverse events across the Bay Area, Des Moines, IA, and Brooklyn, NY.